Call to order: 01352 757777

 What is Beet Pulp?

-It is a valuable resource for horse owners looking to provide their horses with an energy-rich source of super fibres which are excellent for hindgut health and a slow-release safe carbohydrate source.
+It is a valuable resource for horse owners looking to provide their horses with an energy-rich source of super fibres, which are excellent for hindgut health and a slow-release, safe carbohydrate source.

 Beet pulp is a byproduct of the sugar beet industry, derived from the fibrous material left over after sugar is extracted from sugar beets.
 Sugar production involves processing sugar beet, which generates significant waste in the form of sugar beet pulp.

 Sugar beet is harvested in the autumn and early winter when the beets are dug out of the ground.
-The processing begins by slicing the beets into thin chips, which increases the surface area making it easier to extract the sugar.
+The processing begins by slicing the beets into thin chips, which increases the surface area, making it easier to extract the sugar.

 The extraction takes place in a diffuser, where the beet is kept in contact with hot water for about an hour before being squeezed in screw presses to extract as much juice as possible.